Nasha (film): Plot

-The story is set in Panchgani, a hill station in India.
-Saahil and his friends made pranks on the students by taking off their pants and exposing nudes to make their girls surprised in front of them, later the teachers punishes and faced their consequences to our students later that day, Saahil has a girlfriend called Tia.
-During the summer break, he and his friends are introduced to Anita, the new dramatics teacher.
+The film is set in Panchgani, a hill station in India, and follows a boy named Saahil (Shivam Patil) and his friends who pull pranks on the students at their school by taking off their pants and exposing nudes to make girls surprised in front of them.
+The students are punished later that day.
+Saahil has a girlfriend called Tia.
+During the summer break, he and his friends are introduced to Anita (Poonam Pandey), who is the new drama teacher.
 She decides to make them perform a play.
 All the boys in the group fall for her beauty and persona.
-But its Saahil who gets the most intrigued by her.
+But it's Saahil who gets the most intrigued by her.
 Slowly, he realises he cannot think of anything but her.
-As rehearsals of the play go on, he innocently starts to fantasize about having fun with her.
+As rehearsals of the play go on, he innocently starts to fantasise about having fun with her.

 One day while rehearsing for the play, Anita's boyfriend Samuel turns up at home and surprises her.
-Anita and Sam are a happy couple which makes Saahil envious and unhappy.
-Later one night, while returning from a movie, seeing Sam and Anita cuddle in the car makes him uncomfortable and he tells Sam to stop the car and walks back home.
-Sam seeing Saahil's emotions tells Anita that Saahil loves her which Anita laughs over.
-Over the next few days, Sam to prove his point starts teasing Saahil which makes Saahil angry and one day while having a race, Sam purposefully pushes Saahil who gets hurt.
+Anita and Sam are a happy couple, which makes Saahil envious and unhappy.
+Later one night, while returning from a movie, seeing Sam and Anita cuddle in the car makes him uncomfortable, and he tells Sam to stop the car and walks back home.
+Sam seeing Saahil's emotions tells Anita that Saahil loves her, which Anita laughs over.
+Over the next few days, Sam, to prove his point, starts teasing Saahil, which makes Saahil angry, and one day, while having a race, Sam purposefully pushes Saahil, who gets hurt.
 Anita scolds Sam for behaving like a child.
-Saahil's friends now realising that Saahil has feelings for Anita start teasing him by passing comments about Anita and Sam.
-Saahil gets offended when he hears them say that Sam and Anita are having sex every night, and gets into a brawl with his friend.
+Saahil's friends, now realising that Saahil has feelings for Anita, start teasing him by passing comments about Anita and Sam.
+Saahil gets offended when he hears them say that Sam and Anita are having sex every night and gets into a brawl with his friend.
 Angry and suspicious, he goes to Anita's home in the night and enters the house through the window.
 He's shocked to see Anita and Sam having sex.
-Heart broken, he is about to leave when he accidentally pushes a table which makes a noise.
-Anita comes out to check and is shocked seeing Saahil while Saahil sees Anita naked.
+Heartbroken, he is about to leave when he accidentally pushes a table, which makes a noise.
+Anita comes out to check and is shocked seeing Saahil.
 The next morning, Saahil comes to Anita's house for the rehearsal.
-Anita, extremely angry with him for what he did last night, scolds him and tells him to get out of the play.
-Because of this incident, Tia also has a very emotional break up with Saahil.
+But Anita, extremely furious with him for what he did last night, scolds him and tells him to get out of the play.
+Because of this incident, Tia also has a very emotional breakup with Saahil.